walmartlabs/concord-website/docs/getting-started/processes.md

 - Configuration from request parameters and selected profiles applied
 - Templates are downloaded and applied
 - The payload is created and send to the Concord Agent for execution
-- Dependencies are downloaded and put on the classpath
+- Dependencies are downloaded and put on the class-path
 - The flow configured as entry point is invoked